dd32/td-gh-ex/readme.txt

     - From Dashboard, go to Appearance > Customize > Homepage Content Category
     - Select a category for homepage.

-For more details, visit http://cvani.in/blog/arunachala/
+For more details, visit http://cvani.in/themes/arunachala/

 == Theme Support ==
 For support, please visit: http://wordpress.org/support/theme/arunachala

+== Changelog ==

+= 1.5 =
+* Aligned image left/right margin bug fix
+* Site content background transparency removed for better legibility
+* Minor fix to support title-tag introduced in WordPress 4.1
+* Minor fix to replace depreciated functions

+== Upgrade Notice ==

+= 1.5 =
+* This version fixes minor bugs and supports new WordPress features.

-== Licenses ==
+== Resources ==

 The resources used in Arunachala Theme are all GPL-compatible: